-I’m Pascal Laureyn, a Belgian media producer in Southeast Asia.
+I’m Pascal Laureyn, a Belgian writer, journalist, copywriter and content manager in Europe and Southeast Asia.

 In 2016 I moved to Phnom Penh to work.
 From the Cambodian capital I travel often to all kinds of destinations in Southeast Asia for interesting stories and fascinating people.

 Inspiration and insight, that’s what make a journey worthwhile.
 And I like to share these experiences with you.
 On this website.

 While world leaders are bickering about emissions and protocols, Fiji is being washed or blown away by the rising sea and cyclones.
 Not even the dead are allowed peace of mind.
 Fijians have a choice: fight or flee.
 For IPS (English) and De Tijd (Dutch).
 Also in Swedish and Spanish.

 My new production is the video ‘People of the Mekong’.
 In this documentary I’ll follow the river upstream and report on the lives of the 70 million people who depend on the river.
 I start in Vietnam and I’ll go to Cambodia, Laos, Myanmar and Thailand.
 All the way to the source in Tibet.
 In English, Dutch and French.

 The Rohingya in Myanmar are the victims of ethnic cleansing by the Burmese army.
 Their misery is well documented.
 Nationalistic buddhist monks are spreading hate speech and incite violence.
 We went to visit them.
 For radiostation VPRO and the magazine Knack (pdf).